deyavuz/ds105a-spotify-research/README.md

 3) Click on your My App Home and navigate to settings
 4) Copy the Client ID and Client Secret
 5) Create a .env file and store the credentials there (as CLINET_ID and CLIENT_SECRET)
-6) Install python-dotenv by running "pip install python-dotenv"
+6) Install python-dotenv by running `pip install python-dotenv`
-7) Import the .env file by running "From dotenv Import load_dotenv"
+7) Import the .env file by running `From dotenv Import load_dotenv`
 8) Write a get_token() function in a separate file, auth.py, to streamline access token calling and using.
-Import the function through "From auth.py Import *" and utilize when calling endpoints
+Import the function through `From auth.py Import *` and utilize when calling endpoints

 ### How to Run the Code to replicate the results